ahansson/hgrid-css-vue-vite/README.md

 ```bash
 npm run build
 ```
-Also check the (general) tips on reducing the output size of your CSS: [https://hgrid.io/documentation/production/](https://hgrid.io/documentation/production/)
+Also check the (general) tips on [reducing the output size](https://hgrid.io/documentation/production/) of your CSS.

 ## Template Setup